 Blackout periods may also be prescribed from time to time by the Disclosure Committee as a result of special circumstances relating to ARC when some or all of its directors, officers and employees would be precluded from trading in its securities.
 All parties with knowledge of such special circumstances should be covered by the trading blackout.
 The fact that a trading blackout has been imposed should not be discussed with other parties.
 These parties may include external advisors such as legal counsel, investment bankers, and other professional advisors, and counterparties in negotiations of material potential transactions.
 For confidentiality purposes the Disclosure Committee may determine that the reasons for the blackout are not to be given.
-In extraordinary circumstances, the Disclosure Committee may grant a waiver of the blackout period to a director, officer, or employee.
+In extraordinary circumstances and in consultation with the Policy and Board Governance Committee, the Disclosure Committee may grant a waiver of the blackout period to a director, officer, or employee.